sauravraiguru/serverless-gateways/README.md

 ![Sharing](images/sharing.png)

 - Paste this label `X-IBM-Client-Id` and `Create` a Key
-Note: Keep a note of the `generated` API Key.
+Note: Keep a note of the `generated` Client ID Key.

 ![Create Key](images/create-key.png)